armno/react-native-101/readme.md

 # react-native-101

-Learning React Native in ES6. https://facebook.github.io/react-native/docs/tutorial.html
+Learning React Native in ES6. https://facebook.github.io/react-native/docs/tutorial.html and the course [React Native Fundamentals](https://egghead.io/series/react-native-fundamentals) on egghead.io.

 > I have very little experience with React and zero experience with React Native before start doing this.
 I knew some basic concepts of components, states, and the `render()` function but never really make any apps with React yet.